-I thought I’d share some of the more delicious material from my Love Potions class last night at Small Terrain.
+I thought I’d share some of the more delicious material from my Love Potions class last night at Villagers.
 It was an intimate group of old comrades and new friends, gathered together to smell and taste a whole chest of aphrodisiacs… as well as chocolates, elixirs, flower essences and the ambiance of a most exquisite night.
 It was such a delightful way to start my Valentine’s celebrations! (as was the rest of my evening… when I got home I poured myself a glass of whiskey and watched How Stella Got her Groove Back.
 Doesn’t it feel amazing to dote on oneself after a “hard” days work?)

 Happy Valentine’s Day everyone!
 I hope you are surrounded by passion, love, and simply divine creativity!

 What are Herbal Aphrodisiacs?
 Strictly speaking, herbal aphrodisiacs are any plant material (flower, seed, root or leaf) that excites, nourishes, sustains, or elevates sexual or sensual desire.
 But the story runs much deeper than that…